ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 They are also developer-friendly and easy to use.

 On mobile applications, the normal way for ad platform providers **and their partners** is to develop and offer application SDKs which can be embedded into the other apps.
-They often bring tracking capabilities off the self.
+They often bring post-install tracking capabilities off the self.

 So-called **Pixels** or **Tags** are currently trending ways to track the efficiency of ads and people's actions after they see the ads and go to the websites.